Epernethey History, Family Crest & Coats of Arms

-Picts.
+The ancestors of the first family to use the name Epernethey lived among the ancient Scottish people called the Picts.
 The Epernethey family lived at the place named Abernethy in southeastern Perthshire.
 The place name is of Pictish origin, meaning "mouth of the river Nethy."
-CITATION[CLOSE]

 Early Origins of the Epernethey family

 The surname Epernethey was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland at Abernethy, a parish that " derives its name from Aber, signifying in Gaelic, in conjunction with Nethy, the 'termination of Nethy' which is descriptive of the situation of the church, near the entrance of that river into the Spey."
 The Abernethy family appear in ancient records as lay abbots of the Culdee Monastery of Abernethy in Strathearn in the 12th century.

 This web page shows only a small excerpt of our Epernethey research.
 Another 212 words (15 lines of text) covering the years 1162, 1189, 1196, 1296, 1399, 1465, 1560, 1680, 1740 and 1680 are included under the topic Early Epernethey History in all our PDF Extended History products and printed products wherever possible.

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Epernethey has appeared Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Epernethey family (pre 1700)

 More information is included under the topic Early Epernethey Notables in all our PDF Extended History products and printed products wherever possible.